Cruise from Fort Lauderdale, Florida

 Bonnet House Museum & Gardens: Bonnet House was designed and built in 1921 by American artist Frederic Clay Bartlett.
 It showcases his art work and collections of everything … from carved animals, shells, pottery, and over 2,000 orchids.
 The design is, to say the least, unique.
 Be sure to take the narrated tram tour of the expansive gardens.
 You may even catch a glimpse of the resident monkeys that roam the property.

-Cruise Lines from Fort Lauderdale, Florida
+Cruise Lines Sailing from Fort Lauderdale, FL

 Driving Directions to the Fort Lauderdale Cruise Pier